heuermh/dishevelled-bio/README.md

 #### Compression

-Across the dishevelled.org bio command line tools, stdin and stdout should behave as expected, and files and streams compressed with Zstandard (zstd), GZIP, BZip2, and block-compressed GZIP (BGZF) are handled transparently.
-Use file extensions `.zst`, `.gz`, `.bz2`, and `.bgz` respectively to force the issue, if necessary.
+Across the dishevelled.org bio command line tools, stdin and stdout should behave as expected, and files and streams compressed with Zstandard (zstd), XZ, GZIP, BZip2, and block-compressed GZIP (BGZF) are handled transparently.
+Use file extensions `.zst`, `.xz`, `.gz`, `.bz2`, and `.bgz` respectively to force the issue, if necessary.

 #### Expressions